janbodnar/Python-AI-Skolenie/README.md

 of performing cognitive tasks, analyzing vast datasets, generating content, and automating
 knowledge work, with the potential to transform nearly every sector of society.

----

-If you want, I can also expand this list, narrow it to scientific or technological revolutions only, or compare their impacts.

 ## Top Terminal-Based AI CLI Tools (Actively Maintained)